bhuffy/100-days-of-code/log.md

 I also forgot to mention that I was accepted into the Chingu march cohort for FCC, which starts this week.
 Excited!

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+### Day 70: March 13, 2017 (Monday)

+**Today's Progress**: Started FCC Object Oriented and Functional Programming section, almost finished CA's flow control section.

+**Thoughts**: I'm feeling ok today, and happy with progress.
+However, I just want summer to get here already... or really just high school to be over.
+The next year is going to be the craziest time of my life, and by far the most stressful.
+While learning code is fun, that doesn't translate to everything else.
+Very nervous about colleges, but at least coding gives me something to dwell on instead sometimes.

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)